 Intervention: Step By Step

 Once the decision to intervene has been made, it is essential to thoroughly plan and prepare for the event.
-The interventionist will guide you through the planning and preparatory process and will, of course, be present during the intervention.
+The substance abuse interventionist will guide you through the planning and preparatory process and will, of course, be present during the intervention.
 Remember that the primary goal of the intervention is to have the person accept the professional help that is being offered and agree to enter treatment at the conclusion of the intervention.

 Intervention planning and preparation will include: